 State law does not currently require employers to continue paying the salary of employees while they are serving as jurors.
-However, many employers including state, federal, and local government agencies, have a policy which compensates employees for at least part, if not all the time spent for jury service.
-Before coming to court, the juror should talk with his or her employer.
+However, many employers including state, federal, and local government agencies, have a policy that compensates employees for at least part, if not all the time spent for jury service.
+Before coming to court, the juror should talk with their employer.

-Jurors are paid the amount mandated by the State Legislature: $15.00 per day for each day of service after the first day and 34 cents per mile, one way only, also for each day of service after the first day.
+Jurors are paid the amount mandated by the State Legislature: $15.00 per day and 34 cents per mile for each day of service after the first day.
 There is no pay or mileage for the first day of service.
 "Service" is defined as physically reporting to the court.
 Juror payroll is processed following the conclusion of each trial.